 The troop, Service Unit, or GSCCC should not be solely responsible for promoting the event by distributing flyers or posting on social media.
 It should not appear as though Girl Scouts is endorsing the restaurant or its products.
-It is a benefit to the restaurant to partner with Girl Scouts and all promotion of the Girl Scout Night should reflect this.
+Restaurant-hosted events must be clearly promoted as supporting Girl Scouts through the generosity of the business, not as Girl Scout-organized fundraisers.